 Submitted by Grover Norquist

-Today, there are eight states that do not impose personal income taxes of any kind: Texas, Florida, Tennessee, Nevada, Wyoming, South Dakota, Washington and Alaska.
-New Hampshire will be the ninth no-income-tax state thanks to a recently enacted bill to phase out their tax on interest and dividend income.
+There are eight states including Mississippi’s neighbor Tennessee — as well as nearby Texas and Florida — that do not impose personal income taxes of any kind.
+New Hampshire will be the ninth “no income tax” state as soon as it completes a five-year phase out of its 5% tax on interest and dividend income.

 Submitted by Grover Norquist.
-He is president of Americans for Tax Reform, a taxpayer group founded at the request of Ronald Reagan.
+He is president of Americans for Tax Reform.